 Relapsing form, which has periodic flare-ups, with some recovery in between.
 This is the more common kind.
 Women are far more likely to have this form than men.

-Monophasic form, which involves a single attack that lasts a month or 2.
+Monophasic form, which involves a single attack that lasts a month or 2 then may be free from attacks for several years.
 Men and women get this type equally.

 What causes neuromyelitis optica?